 Qualified Charitable Distributions - QCDs

-Qualified Charitable Distributions (QCDs) – A Strategic Way to Give
+Qualified Charitable Distribution Limits for 2018 (QCDs) – A Strategic Way to Give

 In Charitable Planning & Philanthropy, Estate Planning, Taxes by Jessica Mora